ScoredOne/NanoJson/README.md

 | LightJson      | ParseReformat | 460.4 us | 2.19 us | 1.83 us | 43.4570 |       - |       - | 710.34 KB |
 | NewtonsoftJson | ParseReformat | 652.2 us | 4.20 us | 3.93 us | 55.6641 | 44.9219 |       - | 911.05 KB |

-format:
+format:<br>
-Just Parse        = Create object of library and parse json file into it.
-No output requested from object.
+JustParse        = Create object of library and parse json file into it.
+No output requested from object.<br>
-Parse to String   = Create object of library and parse json file into it.
-Take created object and request string of object.
+ParseToString   = Create object of library and parse json file into it.
+Take created object and request string of object.<br>
-Parse Reformat    = Create object of library and parse json file into it.
-Created object is iterated over and some values are used to create a new object then request a string of object.
+ParseReformat    = Create object of library and parse json file into it.
+Created object is iterated over and some values are used to create a new object then request a string of object.<br>